henrik/octopress/source/_posts/2015-11-03-elixir-scoping.markdown

 ## Out of scope

 That's it.
 Any other interesting implications of the Elixir scoping rules?
 Let me know in the comments or [on Twitter](https://twitter.com/henrik)!

+For some related reading, also see ["The Value of Explicitness" by Drew Olson](http://blog.drewolson.org/the-value-of-explicitness/).